mnadel/mnadel.github.io/_posts/2021-02-21-goodbye-agile.md

 I am encouraged by our velocity!
 Looking past the horizon, however, I don't think we've solved the fundamental problem that I've heard expressed by the team in various ways, including in our most recent retrospective: projects, at some point, have a tendency to feel like they're stalling.

-Additionally, I know that we enjoyed mobbing.
+Additionally, I know that we had some success with mobbing.
 It was invigorating and engaging, and, importantly, it helps minimize knowledge silos.
-Everyone seemed energized by the proposal that as our tasks wind down, we ramp up mobbing.
-However, mobbing has largely dropped by the wayside, and I don't think anything besides overcoming inertia has prevented us from mobbing more.
+Everyone seemed energized by Eric's proposal that as our tasks wind down, we ramp up mobbing.
+However, mobbing has largely dropped by the wayside.
+I beleive that overcoming inertia is the only thing preventing us from mobbing more.

 One of our company's strategic priorities is "Unleash our people."
 And I would not be doing my job if I weren't constantly thinking about how to help you all be your best (professional) selves.
 Long story short, based on conversations I've had with [my peer] [Stephanie](https://www.linkedin.com/in/stephanie-simons-she-her-92444ab2/), who has a bunch of experience in using Kanban with her teams, I see it as a potential pathway to addressing these two issues.